Appointment New Patient Appointment or 214-645-4673

 • The most sophisticated diagnostic tools available, including highly specialized dermatopathology testing and in-house molecular profiling

-• Expertise in all types of surgery to remove all types of skin cancer, including Mohs surgery, tumor excision, and regional lymph-node dissection
+• Expertise in all types of skin cancer surgery, including Mohs surgery, tumor excision, and regional lymph-node dissection

 • Leadership in the use of stereotactic radiosurgery – including tools such as the Gamma Knife and CyberKnife – to treat some cases of skin cancer